roxlu/filament-with-glfw/README.md

 ## Building on Linux

-In this example I'm building the repository from a `tmp` dir in your home.
+In this example I'm building the repository from a `tmp` dir in your $HOME.
 Similar to the Windows build I've provided a `release.sh` file which you can run.
 Once Filament has been compiled you'll see a something as in the image below.